Meet the Team

 Minutes Secretary

-Academic Dress Hire Gown Room ManagerI have a PhD from the University of Otago and currently work as a researcher in the Psychology Department.
-I have been involved with the Branch Committee on and off for the last 10 years and with Academic Dress Hire for over 20 years.
+Academic Dress Hire Gown Room ManagerI have a PhD from the University of Otago and currently work as the Human Ethics Advisor on the Otago University Research and Ethics Committee.
+I have been involved with the GWO Branch Committee on and off for the last 10 years and with Academic Dress Hire for over 20 years.

-I like to spend my free time puffing up hills on my mountain bike so that I can enjoy the downhills!
+When I am not working as an Ethics Advisor or managing the Gowning Room Operations, I like to spend my free time puffing up hills on my mountain bike so that I can enjoy the downhills!
+(Photo Credit: Otago University)

 -